 – Provides essential bio-feedback for an understanding of how good posture should feel and promoting automatic correction.

 – Relieves neck stiffness and associated headaches, back and shoulder pain.

 – Engenders ‘core on’ muscle recruitment for musculoskeletal strength and endurance.

-– Lifts the diaphragm up and away from pelvic activity generated by the action of the horse for lighter hand to horse contact.
+– Lifts the diaphragm up and away from pelvic activity generated by the action of the horse.
+This aids a lighter hand to horse contact.

 – Maintains shoulder blade position (scapulae), close to the chest wall, for better stronger shoulder function.

 – Corrects shoulder alignment without compromising the blood supply to the arms or placing pressure on brachial nerves.